sommarskog/sql-docs/docs/t-sql/functions/unistr-transact-sql.md

 [!INCLUDE [asdb](../../includes/applies-to-version/asdb.md)]

-`UNISTR` provides support for Unicode string literals by letting you specify the Unicode encoding value of characters in the string. `UNISTR` returns the Unicode characters, as defined by the Unicode standard, for the input expression.
+`UNISTR` provides support for Unicode string literals by letting you specify the Unicode encoding value of characters in the string. `UNISTR` returns the Unicode characters corresponding to the input expression, as defined by the Unicode standard.

 The escape sequence for a Unicode character can be specified in the form of `\xxxx` or `\+xxxxxx`, where `xxxx` is a valid UTF-16 codepoint value, and `xxxxxx` is a valid Unicode codepoint value.
 You can look up Unicode codepoint values in the [Unicode Code Charts](https://www.unicode.org/charts).

+Compared to functions like NCHAR, UNISTR provides a more flexible and comprehensive way to handle Unicode characters.
+For example, while NCHAR can convert a single Unicode value to a character, UNISTR can handle multiple Unicode values and escape sequences, making it easier to work with complex strings that include various Unicode characters.

+Here are key benefits of using UNISTR:

+- Support for Unicode Escape Sequences: UNISTR allows you to specify Unicode characters using escape sequences
+- Flexibility with Input Types: It supports various character types such as char, nchar, varchar, and nvarchar.
+For char and varchar data types, the collation should be a valid UTF-8 collation1.
+- Custom Escape Characters: You can define a custom escape character to perform the necessary conversion of Unicode values into a string character set1.

 :::image type="icon" source="../../includes/media/topic-link-icon.svg" border="false"::: [Transact-SQL syntax conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md)